DiegoRM7/Racing-Zone-Marketplace/README.md

       * Contact info
       * Selling price (would show recommended selling price filled)
       * AFTER MVP: Location: integrate map data api to show where the vehicle is located (views details page).

+## Todo's List:
+  - [x] FE & BE for register page
+  - [x] FE & BE for login page
+  - [x] connect login/register pages to mySQL DB
+  - [x] Add .gitignore file (with only python selected)
+  - [ ] Create FE Home/Dashboard Page (no vehicle data on page)
+  - [ ] Create BE Home/Dashboard Page
+  - [ ] Create FE Create Listing Page (everything implemented so that it can be populated on the Home page right away)
+  - [ ] Create BE for create listing (to connect to Home page)
+  - [ ] Create Update Listing page (everything implemented)
+  - [ ] Create BE for update listing
+  - [ ] Create Account & Garage page FE
+  - [ ] Create  BE for Account & Garage

 # Product Backlog Features :
   * Users details page displayed to other users wanting to connect/chat